Delicious ombre pink and green raw vegan no-bake cheesecake with a gluten-free pistachio base and cashew nut-based cherry cheesecake filling!

-This new cherry cheesecake is one of my most favourite flavour combinations yet.
+This new cherry cheesecake is one of my most favorite flavor combinations yet.
 Not only is this healthy cheesecake recipe incredibly simple, but it can also be made with just a handful of ingredients.
-Plus, it’s refined sugar free and a wonderful gluten free cheesecake option.
+Plus, it’s refined sugar-free and a wonderful gluten-free cheesecake option.

 I often make raw cheesecake recipes in various different sizes though so you can experiment with what seems right for you.